SamuelCochrane/mkdocs-blog/docs/posts/How I designed my 2022 new-years resolution.md

 ## You Can't Win without a Goal

-With all of these ideas in mind, my hope is that I've set up a stack of well-structured goals that make it possible for me to stay oriented and motivated over the longer term, since Motivation only lasts about two weeks.
+With all of these ideas in mind, my hope is that I've set up a stack of well-structured goals that make it possible for me to stay oriented and motivated over the longer term, since [[Motivation|Motivation]] only lasts about two weeks.

 In Part 2, [[Designing my daily scorecard for the The Year of Connection|Designing my daily scorecard for the The Year of Connection]], I'll detail how I actually implemented all this using task management and visualization software ([[ClickUp|ClickUp]] and [[PowerBI|PowerBI]]).